 Client support for ECDSA is limited to fairly recent systems; older clients that cannot validate ECDSA-signed zones consider them unsigned, which may be insecure if you use new record types that rely on DNSSEC.
 Registrar and registry support for 256-bit ECDSA is common but not universal; 384-bit ECDSA is only supported by a few registries and even fewer registrars.
 Using ECDSA can be effective if you do not need to support older clients; the signatures are much smaller and faster to compute.

 Avoid using different algorithms for the KSK and ZSK in your managed zones; it reduces compatibility and may compromise security.
-Strictly validating resolvers may refuse to resolve Cloud DNS zones using two algorithms.
-If you don't care about strict resolvers (most resolvers are fairly lenient) using RSASHA256 for the KSK and ECDSA for the ZSK could be helpful if your registrar and registry do not support ECDSA and you need reduced response sizes.
+Some DNSSEC-validating resolvers may fail validation for zones with DNSKEY algorithms that are not used to sign all records in the zone, even though RFC 6840 says "they MUST NOT insist that all algorithms ... in the DNSKEY RRset work."
+If this is not a concern (most validating resolvers follow RFC 6840) you can use RSASHA256 for the KSK and ECDSA for the ZSK if your domain registrar or TLD registry do not support ECDSA and you need reduced response sizes.

 NSEC3 is the default denial-of-existence type; it offers limited protection against zone walkers trying to discover all the records in your zone.
 The NSEC3PARAM settings are fixed: NSEC3 "opt-out" is disabled for security, and there is 1 additional hash iteration (for a total of 2) with a 64-bit salt.

 NSEC has slightly smaller responses, but no protection against zone walking.
-Using NSEC can also reduce queries for nonexistent domains; Google Public DNS (and soon many other resolvers) can synthesize negative responses from their NSEC cache without querying your Cloud DNS zone.
+Using NSEC can also reduce queries for nonexistent domains; Google Public DNS and several other DNSSEC-validating resolvers can synthesize negative responses from cached NSEC records without querying your Cloud DNS zone.